jaz35-hue/soundmatch/Back-end/DEPLOYMENT.md

-# Deploying SoundMatch to Render
+# Deploying SoundMatch to Railway

 ## Prerequisites
 - GitHub account with your code pushed to a repository
-- Render account (sign up at https://render.com)
+- Railway account (sign up at https://railway.app)
 - All API keys ready (Spotify, Last.fm)

 ## Step-by-Step Deployment